UnaiMorentinPinedo/AnimationFramework/README.md

 ## Skeletal Animation

-Implementation of skeletal animation for skinned models with complex skeleton such as articulated humna-like (biped) models containing at least 16 links.
+Implementation of skeletal animation for skinned models with complex skeleton such as articulated human-like (biped) models containing at least 16 links.